evanfreeze/easy-timer/README.md

 ## Easy Timer

-A super quick timer that runs in the browser when you need one.
+For when you need a quick timer and you only have a web browser.